-(A) Excludes unused line of credit and delayed draw term debt commitments and guaranties to our portfolio companies in the aggregate principal amount of \$9.2 million.

-(B) Principal balance of borrowings outstanding under the Credit Facility, based on the maturity date following the current contractual revolving period end date.

-(C) Includes interest payments due on the Credit Facility, 2026 Notes, and 2028 Notes, as applicable.
-The amount of interest payments calculated for purposes of this table was based upon rates and outstanding balances as of September 30, 2022.
+- A) Excludes unused line of credit and delayed draw term debt commitments to our portfolio companies.
+As of December 31, we had no amounts unused or outstanding. - (B) Principal balance of borrowings outstanding under the Credit Facility, based on the maturity date following the current contractual revolving period end date. - (C) Includes interest payments due on the Credit Facility, 2026 Notes, and 2028 Notes, as applicable.
+The amount of interest payments calculated for purposes of this table was based upon rates and outstanding balances as of December 31, 2022.